mizu.js

 2 Notes $event .follow .history .method .get .head .post .put .patch .delete

-If the element has no %response directive attached, request is not automatically performed upon processing.
+If the element lacks a %response directive, the request is not automatically performed.

 Valid URLs may be specified as is.